python-poetry/poetry/docs/repositories.md

 process.
 These network requests will occur for all sources, regardless of if the package is found at one or more sources.

-In order to limit the search for a specific package to a particular package source, you can explicitly specify what source to use.
+In order to limit the search for a specific package to a particular package repository, you can specify the source explicitly.
+This is strongly suggested for all private packages to avoid dependency confusion attacks.

 ```bash
 poetry add --source internal-pypi httpx